cs-open-project/projectsfound/README.md

 介绍: Apache Mynewt is a community-driven module OS for constrained, embedded applications.
 Mynewt provides a real-time operating system, flash file system, network stacks, and support utilities for real-world embedded systems.
 Its goal is to make it easy to develop applications for microcontroller environments where power and cost are driving factors.

+### Neethi

+Description: Apache Neethi is a Java implementation of the WS-Policy Specification.

+介绍: Apache Neethi is a Java implementation of the WS-Policy Specification.

 ### NetBeans

 Description: Apache NetBeans is and IDE for many language (java, php, ...).
 Apache NetBeans is a platform that can be extended by third party developer.